HypeHound/downpay-docs/docs/initial-setup/install_video_series.md

 #### Now that we have our first product with a deposit, we will enable theme blocks to display deposits on the storefront.
 <ReactPlayer controls url='https://hypehound-public.s3.amazonaws.com/Downpay_blocks.mp4'/>
+For detailed instructions, review [Installing Downpay to themes](/installing-to-themes)
 </p>
 </details>